AdaCore/uwrap/documentation/language_match.rst

 Pattern Sequence Expressions
 ----------------------------

-TODO: the description below is to be implemented and may vary

 Tree browsing predicates can check for a sequence of nodes instead of a unique node.
 Elements of this sequence are separated by \.
 For example: